 You can also try to inquire about T3 monotherapy.
-One study compared hypothyroid patients with T3 or T4 treatment and it showed T3 patients had significantly more weight loss and reduction in total cholesterol without any adverse cardiovascular side effects (15).
+A study done in the past showed that a T3 monotherapy has helped patients not only to lose some extra body weight but also, reduce their total cholesterol without experiencing any great cardiovascular side-effects (19).
 The same study also noted a decrease in fat mass and is attributed to T3 increasing metabolic rate.

 Just because your thyroid is down doesn’t mean you should feel down too.
 Suffering from hypothyroidism can bring difficulty in living a normal, healthy life.
 Not only do you have health issues and medications to worry about, you also have to battle with weight gain.
 Still, there is always hope when you look for it hard enough.

 Losing weight may be a lot harder for you, but if you begin to care for yourself, manage your symptoms and acquire the right mindset, weight loss will be a welcome reward.

 Institute of Medicine (US) Committee on Medicare Coverage of Routine Thyroid Screening; Stone MB, Wallace RB, editors.
 Medicare Coverage of Routine Screening for Thyroid Dysfunction.
 Washington (DC): National Academies Press (US); 2003.
 3, Prevalence and Consequences of Thyroid Dysfunction.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK221535/